LeninPrakash41/mcn/docs/requirement.md

-Amazon Q Prompt: Build MSL - A Custom AI-Aware Scripting Language
+Amazon Q Prompt: Build MCN - A Custom AI-Aware Scripting Language

 Goal:
-Build a lightweight scripting language and runtime engine called MSL (Macincode Scripting Language) similar to Zoho Deluge or JavaScript, designed for creating internal business applications with AI-assisted logic, workflows, database operations, and third-party integrations.
+Build a lightweight scripting language and runtime engine called MCN (Macincode Scripting Language) similar to Zoho Deluge or JavaScript, designed for creating internal business applications with AI-assisted logic, workflows, database operations, and third-party integrations.

 System Overview

 You are an expert in language design, compiler/interpreter development, and workflow automation.
-Design a Python-based interpreter for .msl scripts that allows business users to write automation logic like:
+Design a Python-based interpreter for .mcn scripts that allows business users to write automation logic like:

 var name = "John"
 var age = 25